-Promotion from year to year in any of the department's honors programs requires a minimum GPA of 3.0 with an average of at least 3.3 on all courses applied to the major.
+Promotion from year to year in the honors programs requires a minimum GPA of 3.0 with an average of at least 3.3 on all courses applied to the major.

-Graduation with Honors in any of the department's honors programs requires a graduation average of at least 3.0 with an average of at least 3.3 in all courses applied to the major.
-Graduation with First Class Honors requires an average of at least 3.7 in all senior courses applied to the major and a GPA of at least 3.5 or better in all courses in the final year (last ★30).
+Graduation with Honors requires a GPA of at least 3.0 with an average of at least 3.3 in all courses applied to the major.
+Graduation with First Class Honors requires a GPA of at least 3.7 in all senior courses applied to the major and a GPA of at least 3.5 or better on the last $\bigstar$ 30 completed.

-44.9.2 Combined Honors in East Asian Studies
+44.9.2 Combined Honors in East Asian Studies and one other discipline.